bds311/bds311.github.io/syllabus_22.md

 - Organize, visualize, and perform quantitative analysis of large biological data sets.
 - Apply data science principles to real-world data sets
 - Use Python as a tool for scientific computing
+- Simulate and study random processes using resampling methods
-- Navigate and use UNIX shell
+- Infer and predict data relationships
+- Master version control and other methods for open, reproducible research
+- Design and implement algorithms to address canonical problems in biology
 - Solve problems in groups via active collaboration

 ### Topics (Also see [weekly calendar](./index.md))

-- Navigating the UNIX shell
 - Using Python on the Jupyter Notebook
-- Data visualization in Python
-- For loops, conditional statements, and functions
 - Analyzing tabular data with Pandas
-- Defensive Programming
+- Visualizing biological data
+- Random processes: description and simulation
+- Resampling methods for hypothesis testing
+- Estimating data parameters via the bootstrap
+- Testing and predicting data relationships: regression and correlation
-- Introduction to Bioinformativs with Python
+- Version control and reproducibility with Git
+- Analysis of data related to the Covid-19 pandemic

 ### Grading

-- 80% Average of weekly problem sets (each normalized to count equally)
+- 75% Weekly problem sets
-- 20% Participation and collaboration (Largely based on attendance)
+- 25% Participation and collaboration

 ### Learning Resources